tgstoecker/A2TEA.Workflow/README.md

 Should you want to remove the conda environment, execute `conda env remove -n A2TEA`

+## Option 3 (not yet existing)
+Singularity container

 # General usage
 ## Recommended steps
-1) Add fasta, annotation and fastq files to the input directories:
+1) Add or symlink all fastq files to the rawreads directory:
-  FASTAs and GTFs -> FS/
   FASTQ files -> rawreads/

-2) Modify species.tsv and samples.tsv files
+2) Modify species.tsv, samples.tsv & hypotheses.tsv files
+species.tsv:
+- provide species name, species ploidy, a peptide fasta, an annotation file (.gff;.gff3;.gtf) as well as either a genomic or cDNA fasta (alignment or pseudoalignment), respectively
+- files can be gzipped, or functioning URLs

+samples.tsv:
+- provide details for the fastq files you deposited/symlinked into rawreads/
--> only when using cDNA FASTA and single-end reads for a species you NEED to add information to the fragment_length_mean column (single-end read length) as well as the standard deviation to the samples.tsv file
+- only when using cDNA FASTA and single-end reads for a species you NEED to add information to the fragment_length_mean column (single-end read length) as well as the standard deviation to the samples.tsv file

+hypotheses.tsv (formulate hypotheses regarding your supplied data):
+- hypothesis - (integer) index number of hypothesis starting at 1
+- name - (string) descriptive name (in quotations!); e.g. "Expanded in Arabidopsis compared to Monocots"
+- expanded_in - (string) one or multiple species (seperated by ";") which are checked for gene family expansion events compared to one or multiple species (seperated by ";") under compared_to
+- compared_to - (string) see above
+- Nmin_expanded_in - (integer) minimum number of expanded_in species that need fulfill expansion criteria for the gene family to be called expanded
+- Nmin_compared_to - (integer) minimum number of compared_to species that need fulfill expansion criteria (but in the opposite way aka contraction) for the gene family to be called expanded
+- min_expansion_factor - (integer) minimum factor of expansion between expanded_in and compared_to species
+- expanded_in_all_found - (boolean) does every memeber of expanded_in species have to be present (not expanded!) in the orthologous_group
+- compared_to_all_found - (boolean) does every memeber of compared_to species have to be present (not expanded!) in the orthologous_group

 3) Using the activated environment perform a dry-run and check for problems with:
-`snakemake --snakefile Snakefile_complete -np`
+`snakemake -np`

 4) Configure the config.yaml file to your needs
+- here you can adjust options for trimming, thread usage per rule and much more

 5) Run A2TEA with (exchange XX for the amount of cores you can offer):
-`snakemake --snakefile Snakefile_complete --cores XX`
+`snakemake --cores XX --use-conda`  (remove `use-conda` if you installed all software into one conda environment - option 2)

 # Important note on cDNA vs genomic fasta as choice for a species/ecotype/etc.:
 cDNA input leads to kallisto as quantification software.
 This is much faster than using STAR and also requires much less resources.